Ezekiel 44:2

 And the LORD said to me, "This gate is to remain shut.
 It shall not be opened, and no man shall enter through it, because the LORD, the God of Israel, has entered through it.
 Therefore it will remain shut.

-The LORD said to me
+And the LORD said to me,

-This gate is to remain shut
+“This gate is to remain shut.

-It must not be opened
+It shall not be opened,

-because the LORD, the God of Israel, has entered through it
+because the LORD, the God of Israel, has entered through it.

 Persons / Places / Events